jeflucas/fastAndFuel/README.md

 - [X] Day 4 - Test and improove
 - [x] Day 5 - Search for feedback in the community & improove
 - [x] Day 6 - Improove the visual part
-- [ ] Day 7 - Present the project with a Linkedin post
+- [x] Day 7 - Present the project with a [Linkedin post](https://www.linkedin.com/posts/jlrs_javascript-html-github-activity-6833581356539281408-tnkB "It will be awesome if you comment in the post :)")

 ## Project Requirements